neptun-software/neptun.web/public/docs/api-auth-check.head.md

-# Authentication Check Endpoint
+# Session Check Endpoint

 ## Overview

-This endpoint verifies if a user session is valid by checking the authentication cookie.
-It uses a HEAD request and returns no response body.
+This endpoint checks if the current session is valid.

 ## Request Details